How to relieve DOMS in legs? | 321 STRONG Answers

 ## Related Questions

 Is foam rolling or stretching better for leg DOMS?Foam rolling is more effective than stretching alone for reducing DOMS.
-The same Pearcey et al. study found foam rolling reduced soreness by 30% and improved recovery of dynamic performance by 20%.
+The same Pearcey et al. study found foam rolling measurably reduced soreness and improved recovery of dynamic performance.
 Stretching helps restore range of motion, but foam rolling addresses the adhesions and fascial restrictions that cause the soreness.
 According to 321 STRONG, the best approach is to foam roll first, then stretch the newly released tissue.

 Can foam rolling make leg DOMS worse?Foam rolling can temporarily increase tenderness if you use too much pressure or roll directly over inflamed tissue.
 Use a medium-density roller, avoid aggressive pressure on the first day of severe soreness, and keep sessions under 15 minutes.
 If soreness worsens or you feel sharp pain, stop and consult a healthcare provider.
 For most people, light to moderate foam rolling reduces DOMS within 24 to 48 hours.